things to know before working on a cruise ship

 Did we need to bring chocolate covered strawberries to the printer?
 No. But, did that help soften the blow when I had to ask him to print out several hundred programs in his already super busy day so that the embarking families the next day would have them?
 I think so.

-Favors absolutely act as currency onboard.
+Favors and general niceness is like currency onboard.
 It’s not that someone wouldn’t do their job without them – the printer still would have printed those programs for me – but, it’s a way to show appreciation, to soften the blow, to get someone a bit more on your side so they’ll go above and beyond when the situation calls for it.

 8. Be Nice to Everyone and Make Friends